isomerpages/mlaw-sap/resource/announcements/_posts/2022-05-23-post-Press Release: Establishment of the Sentencing Advisory Panel.md

 1. Following the announcement by Minister for Home Affairs and Minister for Law K Shanmugam SC in his Ministerial Statement on the Review of Sentencing Framework for Sexual and Hurt Offences on 5 March 2021 in Parliament, a Sentencing Advisory Panel (“Panel”) has been established.

-2. The key function of the Panel is to formulate and publish guidelines on matters relating to sentencing, to promote greater consistency, transparency and public awareness in sentencing.
+2. The key function of the Panel is to formulate and publish guidelines on matters relating to sentencing, to promote greater consistency, transparency and public awareness.

 3. Such guidelines could, for example, propose sentencing approaches for particular offences, including sentencing bands based on harm and culpability, as well as aggravating and mitigating factors.
 This will provide greater clarity about possible sentencing outcomes and the relevant sentencing factors.
 In the course of preparing the guidelines, the Panel may consult the relevant stakeholders, where appropriate.